masumi-network/x402-cardano-examples/README.md

 - Deploy.
 Open the resource URL in your desktop browser with a Cardano wallet.

 Notes:
 - You don’t need Docker for this setup.
-Railway’s Python builder just works.
+Railway’s Python builder (Nixpacks) just works.
 - The UI runs entirely from the resource server; it posts payment to the resource server, which talks to the facilitator server.
 - Ensure the resource server uses the facilitator URL (set the env variable, then redeploy).
+- If you use subfolders as Root Directory, requirements are provided via a small `requirements.txt` in each subfolder that references the root (`-r ../requirements.txt`).
+If you set Root Directory to `.`, Railway will pick up the root `requirements.txt` directly.

+Troubleshooting build on Railway:
+- If build fails with “no requirements found”, set Root Directory to `.` or keep the provided `requirements.txt` inside each subfolder.
+- If Python version issues arise, set an env var `PYTHON_VERSION=3.10.13` in Railway.
+- Ensure BLOCKFROST_PROJECT_ID is set on the facilitator service.

 ## How it works (quick)